-This course provides students generalist knowledge, theories, values and skills for generalist social work practice with task groups, organizations and communities.
-Task groups provide the forum for much of the indirect social work practice that social workers perform within their organizations and within the community.
-Human service organizations, including public, private for-profit, non-profit, and faith-based provide the setting for generalist social work practice.
+This course continues the focus of understanding the macro context of social work practice in a rural community context.
+This course provides foundational knowledge, theories, values and skills for generalist social work practice with task groups, organizations and communities.
+Task groups provide the means for much of social work practice performed within the agencies where they work and communities where they practice and live.
+Human service organizations, including public, private for-profit, non-profit, and faith-based provide the settings for generalist social work practice.
 An organization's leadership, structure, and function impact the effectiveness of human service delivery.
 Organizations exist within geographic communities.
-Social problems impacting individual/family client systems often are the failure, at least in part, of social institutions within the community and broader society.
-Students will learn and apply mezzo and macro-level theories of human behavior, analytical frameworks for understanding and assessing organizations and communities, and strategies and tactics for creating macro-level change to a social problem experienced by a target population within a targeted community.
+Unmet human and community needs, impacting individual/family client systems, often are the failure, at least in part, of social institutions within the community and broader society.
+Students learn theories of mezzo and macro-level practice, frameworks for understanding and assessing task groups and organizations and communities, and strategies for engaging in effective mezzo-level and macro-level practice.

-SOWK 615-625 Foundation Practicum & Seminar I & II
+❖ SOWK 615-625 Foundation Practicum & Seminar I & II

-SOWK 615 Foundation Practicum & Seminar I will allow students the opportunity to integrate social work theory and practice knowledge, skills, ethics and values through generalist social work direct practice with individuals, families, groups, organizations, and/or communities.
-In addition, students will apply the social work theory and practice knowledge, skills, ethics and values learned at a generalist level to engage in culturally competent direct social work practice with people representing diversity of age, class, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, and sexual orientation.
-Each student will work with the Field Director to locate agencies with opportunities for master's level practice and supervision corresponding with their learning goals.
+Students integrate social work theory and practice, knowledge, skills, and ethics and values through generalist social work direct practice with individuals, families, groups, organizations, and communities.
+Students apply social work theory and practice knowledge, skills, ethics and values learned to engage in culturally responsive direct social work practice with people representing diversity of age, class, culture, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, and sexual orientation.

-Foundation Practicum & Seminar I is required for all students admitted with traditional standing to the MSW program.
-Students will be placed in agencies, for a total of 460 hours during the spring and summer semesters, that can provide appropriate practice experiences and supervision.
-Students are expected to apply the generalist practice perspective to their experiences with individual clients, families, groups, agencies, and/or communities while in their practicum setting.
-Seminar will provide additional hours for students to share their practicum experiences and challenges with their student colleagues for problem-solving, consultation, feedback, and support.
+Generalist Practicum & Seminar I & II is required for all students admitted with traditional standing to the MSW program.
+Students complete a 460 hour practicum during the spring and summer semesters under the supervision of a licensed master's level social worker.
+Students develop a learning contract documenting application of generalist practice knowledge, skills and values with individuals, families, groups, organizations, and communities.
+Seminar provides an opportunity for students to share their practicum experiences and challenges with their student colleagues for problem-solving, consultation, feedback, and support.